aratakokubun/cursor-hijack/README.md

 Finally, instantiate and dispatch add event.
 When you finished to use the distorter, dispatch delete event.
-You can add the distorter with createAddDistorterEvent and delete it with createDeleteDistorterEvent.
+You can add the distorter with createAddDistorterEvent and delete it with createDeleteDistorterEvent, specifying distorter as array.

 ```
 class ReversingArea extends React.Component {